Blazored/Typeahead/README.md

 - ResultTemplate (Required) - Allows the user to define a template for a result in the results list
 - SelectedTemplate (Required) - Allows the user to define a template for a selected item
 - NotFoundTemplate - Allows the user to define a template when no items are found
+- FooterTemplate - Allows the user to define a template which is displayed at the end of the results list

 **Parameters**